 - kidney function testing

-- limiting or eliminating your use of antacids that contain calcium
+- limit or eliminate your use of antacids that contain calcium

 - 0 to 6 months of age: 200 mg

 - 7 to 12 months: 260 mg